 It has been very freeing to work on giving up my life of judgment.
 I have found that it is much easier to not judge those people outside my home.
 It is still quite a battle to leave the judgement to God, inside my home.
 Naturally, it is complicated for raising kids, because I have a responsibility to raise them well, but that is for another post.

 It has been difficult to not judge my husband when I feel he has hurt me or wronged me.
-I want to make him pay, I want to yell, or throw things, or give him the silent treatment, I WANT TO DEFEND and I just get so mad.
+Mostly, I have this deep desire to DEFEND MYSELF.
 In no way, am I saying that anyone should let anyone treat them less than what is right and respectful!!!!!!!!!!!!
 That is the challenge.
 How do you set the bar high, in terms of how you treat each other in every word and in every action, yet you don’t assume the role of judge.
 For me, the first step was to ask for forgiveness.
 And now I am on my knees, praying that God will show me how to do this.
 It takes a lot of trust in the Lord, to not want to take on his role of judge, to make sure it gets done.
 I take it up over and over again, but then I get to repent and I feel like pouring oil on the feet of Jesus, for taking me, the sinner that I am, back again and again.